Little Joe (rocket): Background

 As the blueprints for this cluster of four rockets began to emerge from their drawing boards, the designers' nickname for their project gradually was adopted.
-Since their first cross-section drawings showed four holes, they called the project "Little Joe," from the craps throw of a double deuce on the dice.
+Since their first cross-section drawings showed four holes, they called the project "Little Joe", from the craps throw of a double deuce on the dice.
 Although four smaller circles were added later to represent the addition of Recruit rocket motors, the original name stuck.
 The appearance on engineering drawings of the four large stabilizing fins protruding from its airframe also helped to perpetuate the name Little Joe had acquired.

-The primary purpose of this relatively small and simple booster system was to save money—by allowing numerous test flights to qualify various solutions to the myriad problems associated with the development of crewed space flight, especially the problem of escaping from an explosion at or during launch.
+The primary purpose of this relatively small and simple booster system was to save money — by allowing numerous test flights to qualify various solutions to the myriad problems associated with the development of crewed space flight, especially the problem of escaping from an explosion at or during launch.
 Capsule aerodynamics under actual reentry conditions was another primary concern.
 To gain this kind of experience as soon as possible, its designers had to keep the clustered booster simple in concept; it should use solid fuel and existing proven equipment whenever possible, and should be free of any electronic guidance and control systems.

 The designers made the Little Joe booster assembly to approximate the same performance that the Army's Redstone booster would have with the capsule payload.
-But in addition to being flexible enough to perform a variety of missions, Little Joe could be made for about one-fifth the basic cost of the Redstone, would have much lower operating costs, and could be developed and delivered with much less time and effort.
-And, unlike the larger launch vehicles, Little Joe could be shot from the existing facilities at Wallops Island.
+In addition to being flexible enough to perform a variety of missions, Little Joe could be made for about one-fifth the basic cost of the Redstone, would have much lower operating costs, and could be developed and delivered with much less time and effort.
+Unlike the larger launch vehicles, Little Joe could be launched from the existing facilities at Wallops Island.